HSanny/Courses/README.md

 Sometimes there are Connection problems:

 1. How to crash a server in practice?
 Should we use "kill" process by external system call or in the manner of message passing.
 In latter case, the server may not crash immediately.

+    Answered by TA: In theory, nothing is to be stored to stable storage.
+So, when we crash a server, it should lose everything.
+The easiest way to do this is to just kill the process.

 2. How do we recover from crased server?
 What information should we make use of?

+    Answered by TA: When a server is restarted by the Master, it needs to ask every other server about the state of the system.
+When the server is caught up on the state of the system, it will resume normal leader/acceptor actions.

 3. In the timeBombLeader function, what is the precise definition paxos related messages?

+4. There should ideally be only one leader at a time.
+Every replica should have a leader, but only one is actively doing leader activities.
+Use heartbeats to determine when a leader fails, and activate the next leader.
+If there are more than one leaders up at a time, there should be a way to narrow it back down to one (e.g. if a server who is acting as leader receives a leader heartbeat from a server whose index is lower than his, then he will deactivate his leader).

+5. Paxos sequence number == slot number.
+Since the spec needs it to be zero-indexed, just make the slot number zero-indexed, unlike the pseudocode.
+The function of cid is so that if a replica receives two "hello" messages from a single client, it knows whether that is a repeat message or actually two different messages.

+6. Ballot numbers don't have to necessarily be globally unique; the problem we want to avoid is where two replicas each have a ballot with the same number but different proposals.
+We can solve this problem by saying, from the point of view of the acceptor, we accept the ballot which came from the server (or client) with the higher index.